Xetibo/ReSet-Doc/sections/Prelude.typ

 )

 Mangling has other applications than just avoiding compilation issues, one of these is code obfuscation.
-This is often used for languages that can't be reduced to binary files, with an example of this being the obfuscation of JavaScript applications or websites.
+This is often used for languages that cannot be reduced to binary files, with an example of this being the obfuscation of JavaScript applications or websites.